Gauged Gromov-Witten theory for small spheres: Vortices with zero area and genus

 \section{Vortices with zero area and genus}

-In this section we construct a certain quotient $\ol{M}(\P^1,X)_0$ for the induced action of a group on the moduli space of parametrized genus zero maps.
-There are two approaches: in the symplectic approach $\ol{M}(\P^1,X)_0$ is constructed via a moment map for a degenerate symplectic form on $\ol{M}_{0,n}(\P^1 \times X,(1,d))$.
-In the second approach, a stack with coarse moduli space $\ol{M}(\P^1,X)_0$ is constructed via a stability condition; however, this stability condition is not associated to any (ample) polarization.
+In this section we construct {\em zero-area gauged Gromov-Witten invariants} in genus zero.
+There are two approaches: in the symplectic approach the moduli space of zero-area vortices $\ol{M}_n^K(\P^1,X)_0$ is constructed via degenerate symplectic reduction on the moduli space of stable maps $\ol{M}_{0,n}(\P^1 \times X).$ In the second approach, a moduli stack of zero-area gauged maps $\ol{\M}_n^G(\P^1,X)_0$ is constructed via a stability condition Definition \ref{d:zero-s} for $\ol{\M}_{0,n}(\P^1 \times X)$.